JJL772/air-quality-alert/README.md

 ## Air Alert

 A quick and dirty python application that sends you emails when the AQI for a group of sensors goes high.
+This was written in about a day so the code quality is pretty poor.

 ### Usage